adolan5/BGPDistinct/src/preprocessing/README.md

 used during labeling routines.
 Time is also converted to epoch time, for convenience.

-## Step 4: Scaling and Formatting for Machine Learning
-We must represent our data in acceptable ways for use with machine learning implementaitons.
-Therefore, another step of preprocessing is required.
-This step is kept separate from the above step of extraction in order to preserve readability for regular data experimentation.
-This step includes conversions of prefixes to numbers, and the re-scaling of all data points.
-The former presents its own unique challenges, described below.

-### The Issues with Prefixes
-#### 1: Format
-In order to use prefixes as input to a neural network, they should be represented as numbers.
-There is a clean conversion for IPv4, which are merely 32 bit addresses.
-IPv6 is a different story (see below).
-It is important to note, as well, that PyTorch only uses signed 64-bit integers.
-Why?
-Who knows- but this also must be accounted for.

-#### 2: IPv6
-IPv6 addresses are 128 bits in length, and cannot be represented in 64 bit numbers, like those of PyTorch and Cuda.
-The solution to this problem for now is to exploit the fact that the first 4 octets (64 bits) of an IPv6 address are used for routing purposes, while the last 4 octets are used as an interface identifier.
-However, it is still possible that announcements contain more octets than they should- we must therefore capture the entire address for any IP.
-We can achieve this by splitting any address in half, into two 16 bit integers for IPv4, or 2 64 bit integers for IPv6.

 ## In Practice: The `preprocessing` Package
 This directory defines the `preprocessing` package for BGPDistinct.
 This package contains two modules: